 Samogitian Country Life Museum (read)

-Performer of a musical work: Telšiai folk ensemble "Insula", leader Milda Ričkutė
+Sound background: Telšiai folk ensemble "Insula", leader Milda Ričkutė

 All panoramas of this object: Samogitian Country Life Museum (6)